manfredsteyer/ngx-build-plus/readme.md

     npm run build:myProject:externals
     ```

-8. Angular will now be compiled into a ``scripts.js`` and can be reused amongs several seperately compiled bundles.
+8. Angular will now be compiled into a ``scripts.js`` and can be reused among several separately compiled bundles.
 Your code is in the main bundle which is quite tiny b/c it does not contain Angular.

 Further information about this can be found in my blog [here](https://www.softwarearchitekt.at/post/2019/01/27/building-angular-elements-with-the-cli.aspx).